 The hypothesis that CNNs exploit other information than the growth zones is consistent with the findings of an earlier study where network activations inside a CNN were explored for images of Greenland halibut otoliths (Ordonez et al., 2020).
 Visualisation techniques were used to reveal the relative importance of attributes such as shape, inner structure, and size of the otoliths using activation maps.
 Importantly, the authors found that the CNN utilized information in pixels corresponding to annual increments to only a small extent.
 To explore this possibility, we attempted to train a network using otolith silhouettes only, e.g. images where all internal structures where erased.
-We could not achieve acceptable performance of the CNN models in these initial tests.
+We could not achieve acceptable performance of the CNN models during these initial tests.

 4.2 Sub-year agreement between models